anbagam1999/web/about-us/trustees.md

 <em>Trustee</em>

-<em class="about">Dr. Jayakumar Menon is a PhysiatristO , he   has been a part of the organization since 2017.</em>
+<em class="about">Dr. Jayakumar Menon is a psychiatrist.
+He has been a part of the organization since 2017.</em>

 </section><section>